-an increase in finished surface grade over, or within 1.5m on each side of, the Council or public sector entity infrastructure above that which existed prior to the earthworks being undertaken; prevent reasonable access to Council or public sector entity maintained infrastructure or any drainage feature on, or adjacent to the site for monitoring, maintenance or replacement purposes.
-Note - Public sector entity is defined in Schedule 2 of the Act.
-Note - All building work covered by QDC MP1.4 is excluded from this provision.
-PO43 No example provided.
-Filling or excavation does not result in land instability.
-Note - Steep slopes and batters are inspected and certified for long-term stability by a suitably qualified and experienced geotechnical engineer with RPEQ qualifications.
+Note - Public sector entity as defined in the Sustainable Planning Act 2009.
+PO37 Filling or excavation does not result in land instability.
+Note - Steep rock slopes and batters are inspected and certified for long-term stability by a suitably qualified and experienced geotechnical engineer with RPEQ qualifications.
 Stabilisation measures are provided, as necessary, to ensure long-term stability and low maintenance.
-PO44 No example provided.
-Filling or excavation does not result in: adverse impacts on the hydrological and hydraulic capacity of the waterway or floodway; b. increased flood inundation outside the site; any reduction in the flood storage capacity in the C. floodway; d. any clearing of native vegetation.
+No example provided.
+PO38 Development does not result in a. adverse impacts on the hydrological and hydraulic capacity of the waterway or floodway; b. increased flood inundation outside the site; c. any reduction in the flood storage capacity in the floodway; d. and any clearing of native vegetation.
 Note - To demonstrate compliance with this outcome, Planning Scheme Policy - Stormwater Management provides guidance on the preparation of a site based stormwater management plan by a suitably qualified professional.
-Refer to Planning scheme policy -Integrated design for guidance on infrastructure design and modelling requirements.
-PO45 E45 Filling or excavation on the development site is Filling and excavation undertaken on the development undertaken in a manner which does not create or site are shaped in a manner which does not: accentuate problems associated with stormwater flows a. prevent stormwater surface flow which, prior to and drainage systems on land adjoining the site. commencement of the earthworks, passed onto the development site, from entering the land; or b. redirect stormwater surface flow away from existing flow paths; or divert stormwater surface flow onto adjacent land,
+Refer to Planning scheme policy - Integrated design for guidance on infrastructure design and modelling requirements.
+No example provided.
+Retaining walls and structures PO39 All earth retaining structures provide a positive interface with the streetscape and minimise impacts on the amenity of adjoining residents.
+E39 Earth retaining structures: a. are not constructed of boulder rocks or timber; b. where height is no greater than 900mm, are provided in accordance with Figure - Retaining on a boundary; Figure - Retaining on boundary c. where height is greater than 900mm but no greater than 1.5m, are to be setback at least the equivalent а. the development is for, or incorporates: